Fluentide

 How long does it really take to learn Chinese?

 The most-cited figure comes from the US Foreign Service Institute (FSI), which trains American diplomats and has tracked time-to-proficiency across dozens of languages for decades.
 FSI sorts languages into difficulty categories.
-Mandarin sits in the hardest — Category V — at roughly 2,200 class hours, about 88 weeks of full-time study, to reach professional working proficiency.
+Mandarin sits in the hardest — Category IV — at roughly 2,200 class hours, about 88 weeks of full-time study, to reach professional working proficiency.
 That is nearly four times the ~600 hours FSI estimates for a Category I language like Spanish or French.

 The number sounds daunting, but two things soften it.
 First, FSI measures professional proficiency — reading contracts, debating policy.
 Conversational comfort arrives far earlier.
 Second, FSI's hours assume classroom drilling; learners who front-load listening often reach comprehension milestones faster than the textbook-only estimate.